mikaelv/strucs/strucs-demo/src/main/tut/README.md

 Furthermore, the return type is List[(BigDecimal, BigDecimal)], which is unclear for the users of the function.

-At this point you might decide to use [value classes](http://docs.scala-lang.org/overviews/core/value-classes.html) to enforce a better type safety
+We need stronger types to make our code clearer and safer.
+You you might want to use [value classes](http://docs.scala-lang.org/overviews/core/value-classes.html) as follows:
 ```tut:silent
 case class Symbol(v: String) extends AnyVal
 val FTSE = Symbol("FTSE")